The Hobby Car

 This is an easy fix hence I did it quite in the early stages.
 It was a 4 step process with an online available DIY kit

 There can be a whole bunch of reasons for misfires.
-From here onwards I try to go with all the checks that you would for a misfire diagnosis.
-Critical observations here are that the misfire Exists in all cylinders of one bank.
-That is a good starting point, but while I can, I check all the components as I go.
+I try to go through all the different potential reasons for what could be causing the misfire in this case.
+Critical observations are that the misfire exists in all cylinders of one bank.
+I use this as a starting point of my diagnosis.

 Physical Inspection